Application Information and Requirements

 Core rotations at VMC are designed to assist the resident in developing the necessary skills to be a competent clinical pharmacy practitioner.
 The first month of the residency is focused on orientation, drug distribution and clinical service training.
-Clinical rotations are typically four weeks in duration while rotations such as drug information, drug safety and practice administration are longitudinal throughout the course of the residency.
+Clinical rotations are typically four weeks in duration while rotations such as specialty pharmacy, drug information, drug safety and practice administration are longitudinal throughout the course of the residency.
 Emphasis is placed on establishing a personal philosophy of practice, developing leadership and teaching skills, utilizing performance self-evaluation, and exhibiting commitment to the profession.